 Penne is the classic shape for a pasta primavera recipe, but you can really use whichever shape you like!
 And, beyond classic pasta noodles, this recipe will also work with gluten free or whole wheat pastas, other whole grain varieties like quinoa pasta, or even bean and lentil pastas.

-instant pot pasta cooking time formula below in the How to Cook Pasta in the
+But, just know that the cook time may vary slightly, depending on the size/shape/variety of the noodles you choose.
+(Check out my instant pot pasta cooking time formula below in the How to Cook Pasta in the Instant Pot section!)

 “Primavera” is the Italian word for spring, but you don’t have limit yourself to springtime veggies—you can easily adapt this healthy pasta primavera recipe with any veggies you like!
 I chose broccoli, carrots, asparagus, and zucchini for my instant pot primavera, but there are loads of other options you could try.
 Use up what you have in the fridge!

 Just be cautious using starchier vegetables like potatoes or winter squash, because they will require a bit longer to cook until tender.

-Instant Pot - Cook Times, Tips & Tricks
+How to Cook Pasta in the Instant Pot - Cook Times, Tips & Tricks

-know, pasta is pretty darn easy to cook to begin with.
+If you’ve never made instant pot pasta before, NOW is the time.
+And, this instant pot pasta primavera is just the tip of the iceberg—your pressure cooker pasta possibilities are endless!
+I know, pasta is pretty darn easy to cook to begin with.
 But cooking pasta in the instant pot is just plain easier and way faster.

 No more hovering over the pot while your pasta cooks, no more foamy water bubbling over into the stovetop, and no more guessing when the noodles are done.
 Just set your pot to cook and forget it, and you can have perfectly cooked pasta every time!

 I’ve got a nifty instant pot pasta cooking time formula to help you figure out how to cook just about any variety of pasta in the pressure cooker that you like.
 Shout out to Pressure Cooking Today & Tidbits for their instant pot pasta formulas, which inspired this one, and for all of their awesome pressure cooker pasta guidance!